Project Gothenburg — Volvo 240 Digital Dash | Acid Alchamy

 In development · bench phase · est. 2026

-A 1987 Volvo 244 DL — the most analog car Volvo ever made — gets a 2026-grade digital driver display and a full car OS.
+A 1987 Volvo 240 — the most analog car Volvo ever made — gets a 2026-grade digital driver display and a full car OS.
 Volvo-calm while driving.
 Everything else when parked.
 Fully offline, because a '87 brick has no data plan.

 Live on the glass — real hardware, offline Las Vegas, nothing staged